 After all of his troubles and tribulations, Paul was secure in his faith, and confident that he would represent Christ well.
 In fact, Paul looks forward to the opportunity to speak about Christ.
 Paul speaks as if he's already won the battle, and knows that no matter what happens to him, God will be glorified.
 He recognizes preaching the Gospel comes with the potential punishment of death.
 He knowingly speaks of Christ despite the consequences.
 He boldly goes where most others would not and does so because God has his back and guides his steps.

 As a player, coach, or team, we know those who dare, win, but must do so at the risk of defeat.
 It is not the best athletes who take the field or court which are assured victory.
-Instead, it is often the team who is willing to more daring or bold in their game plan.
+Instead, it is often the team who is more daring or bold in their game plan.

 A few years back, we had a middle school team playing in a championship game against and opponent which was far bigger, faster and stronger.
 This team had slaughtered everyone they had played all season.
 However, their success was their weakness.
 Their starters had yet to play three quarters of football (let alone four).
 We knew that if we could make them defend the entire field and get into the fourth quarter we had a chance.